 Courses listed in the catalogue as well as the curriculum are subject to withdrawal at the discretion of the College administration.
 Departments reserve the right to limit enrollment in any course and to establish priorities for courses that might be over-enrolled.Faculty on leave or directing Colby programs abroad are listed at the end the Faculty Directory.

-Catalogue descriptions of courses that fulfill distribution area requirements include a bold-faced capital letter following the number of credit hours:
+Catalogue descriptions of courses that fulfill distribution area requirements (see page 30) include a bold-faced capital letter following the number of credit hours: